"But the airport was here first!"

 train track.
 The community simply moved forward with a means to create a quieter environment.
 Boulder spent millions on this noise mitigation that was far less of a burden, pollutant, hazard and risk than what the airport is impressing on the community.

-“But Boulder cares about the environment!"BDU fundamentally conflicts with Boulders notorious “green” image.
+“But Boulder cares about the environment and climate!"BDU fundamentally conflicts with Boulders notorious “green” image.
 As City staff regularly discuss climate impacts, the hundreds of circling leaded gas GA planes need to enter the conversation.

 |